zentarilabs/pods-and-clues/docs/cases/case-000.md

 Zara leaned back slightly, arms crossed.

 "Your first tasks begins with how apps have evolved and the need for Kubernetes.
-You’ll be introduced to the CLI short for command-line interface and kubectl, short for Kubernetes Control.
+You’ll be introduced to the CLI short for command line interface and kubectl, short for Kubernetes Control.
 There has been debate on how to pronounce it.
 But if you want to stand out and be right it’s kyoob-see-tee-ell."

 Renzo nodded slightly to himself.